General Information about the ASE Certification Tests

 There is a $36 non-refundable registration fee per person each testing period.
-In addition, there is a $33 test fee per test ($66 each for the L1, L2 or L3 tests).
-Recertification tests fees are the same, except that they are capped at $99.
+In addition, there is a $35 test fee per test ($70 each for the L1 and L2 tests).
+During Winter 2015, the L3 test is offered at a special introductory price of $20 – a $50 discount.
+Recertification tests fees are the same, except that they are capped at $105.
 This only limits the amount you pay to take recertification tests, not the number of recertification tests that you can take.

 To remain certified in any of the ASE specialty areas, you must take and pass a recertification test every five years.

 To become ASE certified in most specialty areas, you must pass one or more of the ASE certification exams and present proof of at least two years of relevant work experience.
 Advanced-Level certification (tests L1, L2 and L3) requires an additional year of experience beyond the two-year Repair Technician requirement, for a total of three years.
 You may substitute relevant formal training for up to one half of the work experience requirement.
 Click here for more details about the work experience requirement.

 to view the ASE Certification tests, grouped by test series.